2014 Lexus ES 350 Review

-Garry Fabian road tests and reviews the 2014 Lexus ES 350.
+Garry Fabian reviews the new Lexus ES 350.

 When the Lexus brand first arrived some twenty years ago, aimed at competing with the prestige European brands, many people expressed doubt if it would really we welcomed by buyers in that segment of the market.

 But over the years it has strongly established itself in the luxury segment of the Australian market.

 Few premium automotive brands have as varied a line-up as Lexus does.
 Instead of offering one entry-level luxury sedan, Lexus offers two.

 For buyers who put the highest priority on comfort and luxury, there is the midsize, front-wheel-drive Lexus ES 350 sedan; while those desiring a harder-edged sport sedan can go with the company’s compact, rear-drive IS series.